njbmartin/chromasync-sdk/README.md

 Chroma Sync is the easiest way to sync games and apps, and create beautiful and reactive lighting effects.

-The SDK provides a means of interacting with Chroma Sync in a relatively simple manner either via the documented API or via Lua scripts.
+The SDK provides a means of interacting with Chroma Sync in a relatively simple manner either via the simple API or via Lua scripts.

 ##Main Features